ZSP-Electronic/wt_uhf_hub/README.rst

 Features
 --------

+* Scans frequency spectrum according to minimum and maximum frequency set in Google datastore
+* Scan multiple samples per one bandwidth as set by input
+* Collects IQ data and stores it as npz file and uploads to Google Storage

 * TODO
- * Fill in documentation
- * Get PyBombs to install hackrf automatically
  * Make script to encrypt/decrypt JSON file

 Credits